Success is at Your Fingertips

 The Greater Mystic Chamber of Commerce Youth Workforce Development Committee had been teaching a very successful soft skills program to high school students prior to the pandemic.
-Led by Moira Deasy, President of Train Worldwide, and with the help of community and business leaders, the program endured for several years.
+Led by Moira Deasy, President of Train Worldwide, and with the help of community and business leaders, the program endured successfully for several years.

 Earlier this spring, the Connecticut State Department of Education issued a survey to state education partners that revealed more than 90 percent of respondents agreed that educational funding should prioritize summer enrichment opportunities that will help students get caught up so that they can thrive in the 2021-22 school year.

 Bruce Flax, Executive Director of the Greater Mystic Chamber and Committee member said “The Chamber has to maintain a commitment to the community and the direction the Youth Workforce Development Committee has chosen shows we can pivot and support where help is needed.”
+The committee has met to assess the summer pilot and adjust the teaching to a one day program.
+It will be introduced to a new group of incoming sophomores at the two high schools this fall.
+The plan is to offer the program in the first quarter of 2022 to other area high schools.

 Mary Anne Butler, Assistant Superintendent, Stonington Public Schools said “The district leadership is extremely supportive of this innovative and collaborative program in support of our incoming sophomores.”
 Adam Diskin, Dean of Students at Fitch High School added “We are extremely grateful for this leadership opportunity for our students and look to continue this partnership with our community.”